General information about chemotherapy and systemic therapy

 What to expect at your treatment

-Cancer Centre tour for chemo patients – what to expect when you come for treatment (video made by the Simcoe Muskoka Regional Cancer Program)
+Cancer Centre tour for chemo patients – what to expect when you come for treatment (video made by the Hudson Regional Cancer Program)

 Who to call if you are having symptoms: